pwnzersaurus/sense/README.md

 # Continue with model evolution or training

+---

 Contributing to SENSE

 Contributions are welcomed!
-Please refer to our Contribution Guidelines (CONTRIBUTING.md) for how to get involved.
+Please refer to our Contribution Guidelines for how to get involved.

+---

 License

 SENSE is released under the MIT License.
-For more details, see the License file (LICENSE).
+For more details, see the License file.

+---

 Detailed Documentation
-For in-depth documentation, including API references and tutorials, please check our Wiki.

-Note
+COMING SOON

+---

+Note:

 Ensure your data source file or URL is accessible and contains the correct format (CSV with headers).

 Adjust parameters like state_size, action_size, etc., based on your specific problem domain.

 The system is designed to run autonomously but can be further customized for specific use cases through the command-line arguments or programmatically.